-Туре Signal Connector Pin No. Signal Status Meaning Output Output /CLT Must be allegated ON (closed) The motor output torque is being limited.
-Output /OLI Must be allocated.
+Type Signal Connector Pin No. Signal Status Meaning Output /CLT Marches ON (closed) The motor output torque is being limited.
+Must be allocated.
 OFF (open) The motor output torque is not being limited.

 Note: You must allocate the /CLT signal to use it.
 The parameters that you use depend on the allocation method.